- Change Management

 - have power to change the company name and dissolve the academy trust if required.

-Members are usually asked to attend a minimum of ONE but possibly up to THREE meetings a year to gain an understanding of the trust’s work and the board’s oversight.
-This translates to a commitment of around two hours per month.
+Members are usually asked to attend between one and three meetings a year to gain an understanding of the trust’s work and the board’s oversight.
+This translates to a commitment of around ten hours spread across the year.
 The meetings would include the annual general meeting.

 Successful candidates will join a network of Ambassadors: experienced business leaders and professionals who have been appointed to board roles through the Academy Ambassadors Programme.
 All Ambassadors gain access to resources, guidance, networking events, our annual flagship conference, as well as webinars.

 The trust was set up in July 2014.
 It consists of four village primary schools in Northamptonshire, two of which are Church of England schools.
 Across the four schools, there is a community of over 700 pupils.
 Three schools were rated Good at their most recent Ofsted inspections and one school was judged as Requires Improvement.

 Innovate Multi-Academy Trust’s vision is to establish great primary academies that are centres for innovation and excellence for leadership and teaching, and where pupils are safe and engaged in their learning.
 The trust believes in staff training and development and wants to be the academy of choice for new and experienced staff. iMAT strives to ensure that the outcomes for all children will be above the national expectations in all core subjects.